proglang/ldgv/README-networking.md

 The ReadList contains the current elements of the ReadBuffer, the ReadOffset contains the logical index of the first element of the ReadBuffer, and the ReadLength is the number of all logical elements in the buffer.
 For example, let's say 5 Values were received, but the first 3 already were handled, so the ReadList would contain 2 elements, the ReadOffset would be 3 and the ReadLength would be 5.
 The WriteList, WriteOffset and WriteLength behave analogously.
 The PartnerID and OwnID are directly taken from the NetworkConnection and the Address, Port and ConnectionID (from the partner) are taken from the ConnectionState.

-To convert a VChanSerial to a VChan an empty VChan is simply filled with the data provided by the VChanSerial.
+To convert a VChanSerial to a VChan, an empty VChan is simply filled with the data provided by the VChanSerial.

 It is important to note that VChans only should be serialized after their ConnectionState has been set to Redirect.
 This freezes the VChan, as it can no longer receive new messages.
 This way it can be assured, that at the time of receipt, both the original VChan and the one generated from the VChanSerial contain identical data.